The Feast of the Immaculate Conception of Mary is celebrated on 8 December and was declared a dogma of the Catholic Church Pius IX in 1854:

 ‘In the first instant of her conception, by a singular grace and privilege of almighty God in consideration of the merits of Jesus Christ, savior of the human race, the Blessed Virgin Mary was preserved from all stain of original sin.
 This doctrine has been revealed by God and must therefore, be believed by all the faithful.’

 The teaching about the Immaculate Conception has been surrounded by debate both before and after the proclamation of the dogma including and within the Catholic Church itself.
-Even the two great western Fathers, St Bernard of Clairvaux and Thomas Aquinas, taught against it in their time and believed that Mary was conceived with original sin like any other human being and was later sanctified in the womb of her mother.
+Even the two great western Fathers, St Bernard of Clairvaux and Thomas Aquinas, taught that Mary was conceived with original sin like any other human being and was later sanctified in the womb of her mother.

 For that reason it is important we familiarise ourselves with the actual teaching and on what it is based.